UNICEF Young People Advisory Board

 About Young People Advisory Board (YPAB)

-The YPAB aims to create opportunities for young people to build confidence and skills, express their views, connect, and exchange with one another.
-The YPAB will allow young people to have an influence on UNICEF Thailand work and will thereby contribute to making UNICEF more participatory, relevant, and effective for young people in Thailand.
+The YPAB creates platforms and opportunities for young people to build their confidence and skills, express their views, connect, and exchange with one another.
+This allows young people to influence UNICEF Thailand's work, making UNICEF more participatory, relevant, and effective for young people in Thailand.

-How will the Young People Advisory Board Work?
+How does the Young People Advisory Board Work?

-The YPAB will be comprised of 40 young people from across Thailand, aged between 10-23 years old, with practical experience on their topic of interest.
-In particular, 12 individuals will be from the first year of UNICEF Young People Committee, while 28 individuals will be newly appointed.
+In 2023, the YPAB is comprised of 51 young people from across Thailand, aged between 10-23 years old, who possess practical experience on their topics of interest.

-YPAB members will commit to being actively involved for one year (October 2021 – September 2022) and will engage in activities in the following areas:
+YPAB members commit to being actively involved for one year and participate in activities in the following areas:

-- UNICEF’s Country Programme: inform and influence UNICEF’s work in Thailand, specifically the programme design, monitoring and evaluation for the next country programme starting in 2022.
+- UNICEF Country Programme: They inform and influence the work of UNICEF in Thailand, especially the programme design, monitoring, and evaluation of the next country programme.

-- Advocacy: YPAB members, together with UNICEF, identify opportunities to share and amplify the voice of young people and engage in UNICEF’s advocacy initiatives at the local, national, regional and global levels.
-YPAB also support the development of advocacy content and campaign materials aimed at young people and contribute to disseminating key messages through digital platforms.
+- Advocacy: YPAB members work with UNICEF to seek opportunities to share and amplify the voice of young people and participate in UNICEF's advocacy initiatives at local, national, regional, and global levels.
+YPAB also supports the development of content and campaign materials targeted at young people and contributes to the dissemination of key messages through digital platforms.

-- Partnerships: YPAB members help to identify dynamic like-minded youth groups, organisations and networks that could join UNICEF’s cause and support the delivery of UNICEF’s programmes for children.
+- Partnerships: YPAB members help identify dynamic, like-minded youth groups, organizations, and networks that could join UNICEF's cause and support the implementation of UNICEF's programmes for children and adolescents.

-- Direct engagement with young people: YPAB members engage with other young people to identify emerging issues in young people’s lives, for example through focus group discussions, interviews, polls, etc.
+- Direct engagement with young people: YPAB members share ideas with other young people to identify emerging issues in young people's lives through focus group discussions, interviews, polls, and more.

-Members will be divided into six focus areas based on their issue of interest:
+Members are divided into six focus areas, based on their issue of interest: